sortbyfirstname/csskit/README.md

     </a>
 </p>

-This project also uses [ColorTranslator](https://github.com/elchininet/ColorTranslator) to convert parsed colours to HSL for effective deduping.
+This project also uses:
+- [ColorTranslator](https://github.com/elchininet/ColorTranslator) to convert parsed colours to HSL for effective deduping
+- [cssnano](https://github.com/cssnano/cssnano) to perform CSS minification in the nanonow tool
+- [PostCSS](https://github.com/postcss/postcss) for the app itself as well as running the minification as a plugin in the nanonow tool

 ---